 Small Scale Organics: A Guidebook for the Non-certified Organic Grower and Farm Made: A Guide to On-Farm Processing for Organic Producers are among the many resources on organic agriculture produced by Kerr Center and available free to farmers.

 This three-year educational program began in late 2011, supported by a grant from the USDA’s NIFA Beginning Farmer Program.

 The project provided in-depth training in sustainable horticulture or livestock production each of the three years.
 In addition, students learned about business/financial planning, whole farm planning, and conservation techniques.

-Scholarships were available to beginning farmers and ranchers to attend each year and course materials are available to everyone on the Kerr Center website.
+Scholarships were available to beginning farmers and ranchers to attend each year and course materials remain available free to the public on the Kerr Center website.

 The Kerr Center partnered with the Oklahoma Farmer and Rancher Association (OFRA), the Rural Smallholder Association (RSA), and the Mvskoke Food Sovereignty Initiative (MFSI).
 OSU Cooperative Extension Service was also a partner.